s3ashells/SRE_GCP_Project/Readme.md

 ![gcp](./images/gcpterraform.PNG)

 ## License

-This project is licensed under the terms of the [GNU Lesser General Public License v2.1](LICENSE).
+This project is licensed under the terms of the [GNU Affero General Public License v3.0](LICENSE).

 Copyright (c) 2023 Karthikraja R